How is COVID-19 Impacting Donation?

 5. Could the number of donors decrease during this pandemic?

-Yes.
-We are seeing an initial decrease in the total number of potential donors.
+We did see an initial decrease in the total number of potential donors, especially during the stay at home orders.
 There are many possible reasons for this including the fact that people are spending less time doing activities outside the home such as working, driving/spending time in vehicles.
+Since the stay at home orders lifted, we have seen donation activity slowly return to more normal levels.

-Eye donation has also significantly decreased, however recipient needs are being met with the current supply of donor corneas.
+Eye donation also significantly decreased while elective surgeries were on hold, however recipient needs are being met with the current supply of donor corneas.

 6. Has living donation been impacted?